DaldeZoo/3D-Raycaster-Engine/README.md

    - Copy it to `C:\Windows\SysWOW64\` (for 64-bit systems) or `C:\Windows\System32\` (for 32-bit systems).

 ### 3. Compile and Run the Raycaster
-After completing the setup, compile and run the program:
+After completing the setup, clone this repository or download the `raycaster.c` file, then compile and run the program:

 - Open a terminal in the project directory and compile the program with:
    ```bash